Eddie Van Halen: Frankenstein

-Van Halen is most associated with the Frankenstrat, a custom guitar he built from parts.
+Van Halen is most associated with a custom guitar he built from parts, commonly referred to as the Frankenstrat or Frankenstein.
+According to Eddie's son Wolfgang, Eddie did not have a name for the guitar, but the case said "Frankenstein", which he considers official.
 Originally pictured on his band's self-titled debut album, the maple neck cost $80, while the ash body was bought for $50 as the wood had a knot in it.
 The tremolo bridge was originally taken from a 1958 Fender Stratocaster and was later replaced with a Floyd Rose tremolo.
 He frequently replaced the neck on the guitar, going through a number of different ones through the years, and the pickup configuration was also frequently changed.
 In its most commonly used configuration, the guitar had a single functional pickup, a Gibson PAF bridge pickup from his ES-335, which he potted with paraffin wax to prevent feedback.
-The middle pickup was removed and in its place, he had stuffed a non-functional selector switch and random wires, while the neck pickup slot was replaced with a red single-coil pickup, that was also non-functional.
+The middle pickup was removed and in its place, he had stuffed a non-functional selector switch and random wires, while the neck pickup slot was replaced with a red single-coil pickup that was also non-functional.
 The original selector switches and tone knobs were removed, and the volume knob was replaced with a knob labeled "TONE".
 The Frankenstein, as shown on the cover of Van Halen I, was originally painted white with black stripes, but was recoated with Schwinn red bicycle paint in 1979.